Lux

 The lux (symbol: lx) is the unit of illuminance, or luminous flux per unit area, in the International System of Units (SI).
 It is equal to one lumen per square metre.
-In photometry, this is used as a measure of the intensity, as perceived by the human eye, of light that hits or passes through a surface.
-It is analogous to the radiometric unit watt per square metre, but with the power at each wavelength weighted according to the luminosity function, a standardized model of human visual brightness perception.
+In photometry, this is used as a measure of the irradiance, as perceived by the spectrally unequally responding human eye, of light that hits or passes through a surface.
+It is analogous to the radiometric unit watt per square metre, but with the power at each wavelength weighted according to the luminosity function, a model of human visual brightness perception, standardized by the CIE and ISO.
 In English, "lux" is used as both the singular and plural form.

 The word is derived from the Latin word for "light", lux.

 Explanation

 Illuminance

 Illuminance is a measure of how much luminous flux is spread over a given area.
 One can think of luminous flux (with the unit lumen) as a measure of the total "amount" of visible light present, and the illuminance as a measure of the intensity of illumination on a surface.
 A given amount of light will illuminate a surface more dimly if it is spread over a larger area, so illuminance is inversely proportional to area when the luminous flux is held constant.

 One lux is equal to one lumen per square metre: